yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Up-to-date Magento 2 overview
 - Mage-OS or Magento Open Source or Adobe Commerce
+-
 - Composer, strict typing, Hyvä, Magewire
 - Strange core decisions, bad extensions

 ---
 # Tips for a better stack
-- Less JS & CSS (like with Hyvä)
+- Less JS & CSS (like with Hyvä or a PWA)
--
+- Use composer replacements to skin down
+- Dive into Magewire because it is fun

 ---
 # Magento community news